zeppelinhangar/selfhosting/docs/guides/patch/intro.md

 Right now, patches are being added manually to the [patches repository](https://github.com/zeppelinhangar/community-patch/patches) and you can apply them to your own instance by downloading the patch and running `git am <path to file>`.

 :::info
-After applying a patch, you may need to perform any/all of the following actions:
+After applying a patch, you may need to perform any/all the following actions:

 > - Rebuild your [Bot Service](../../services/bot.md)
 > - Rebuild your [API Service](../../services/api.md)